Xangis/magma/README.md

 /doc/Licenses for the various licenses that apply (there are a bunch -- this has inherited from a long branch of the DIKU MUD family tree).

+## Documentation

 Documentation is in the /doc directory.
 Start with README.TXT and go from there.

+The changelog is in /doc/magma_changes.txt.
+See that for changes made in each version.

 As a quick start to building and running:

 ### Building